AkkaFranKebne/photo_location/README.md

  to do:
  to test on win  edge and android chrome

 ad 2.
-- add php image saving to json
+done: sql and json version